jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ^ (logo by Reda Lemeden)

 ^ Carthage is a dependency manager, intended to be simplest way to add frameworks to your Cocoa project.
-In this talk, I’ll explain exactly what Carthage is, how to use it, _why_ it exists, and then go into some of the inner workings as well.
+Carthage is also the first dependency manager to officially support Swift frameworks, and is written completely in Swift itself.

-^ If you’ve been interested in Carthage, but not sure how to get started, or want to know why we didn’t just use and contribute to CocoaPods, I hope you’ll walk away from this talk with those answers.
+^ In this talk, I’ll explain exactly what Carthage is, how to use it, _why_ it exists, and then go into some of the inner workings as well.

 ---